Become a crucial member of the medical community in as little as 12 weeks. San Jose, Milpitas, Bay Area- Sterile Processing Program

-SVSTI in San Jose offers you an outstanding Sterile processing technician program to learn and carry out all the sterile processing functions with surgical instruments and medical equipment.
+SVSTI offers you an outstanding Sterile processing technician program to learn and carry out all the sterile processing functions with surgical instruments and medical equipment.
 In most scenarios, a sterile processing technician will work in specific roles in order to achieve a high standard of patient care and keep the risk of hospital-acquired infection at its lowest.
 These roles include a meticulous examination of instruments and devices to ensure they are clean and safe to use, monitor and operate sterilization equipment and assemble specialty instrument trays.

 As many healthcare facilities are increasingly concerned about nosocomial infections, more jobs are available for SPD techs than ever before.
 Many of these positions are full-time, part-time, per diem, and even away from home as travel assignments.
 Sterile Processing is a dedicated department considered as the heart of any hospital or medical center.
 SVSTI will prepare you to become a Certified Sterile Processing and Distribution Technician in the Bay Area.